- 20/06/2025

 Green Warehouses: India’s Blueprint for Zero-Waste Food Storage

-India’s food supply chain is undergoing a pivotal transformation.
-With warehouses accounting for nearly 10% of the sector’s total energy consumption, the nation faces a dual challenge: curbing post-harvest losses and mitigating environmental impact.
-In response, a wave of sustainable innovation is reshaping food storage infrastructure—turning conventional warehouses into eco-efficient hubs.
-From solar-powered cold chains in Gujarat to biogas systems in Bengaluru, India is pioneering scalable green warehousing models that not only reduce waste and emissions but also offer global lessons in sustainable logistics.
+India’s food supply chain is undergoing a critical transformation.
+With warehouses accounting for nearly 10% of the sector’s total energy consumption, the nation faces pressing challenges—ranging from post-harvest losses to rising environmental impacts.
+However, a wave of innovation is reimagining storage infrastructure as a cornerstone of sustainability.
+From solar-powered cold chains in Gujarat to biogas systems in Bengaluru, India is pioneering green warehousing practices that are not only reducing waste and energy consumption but also serving as global models for zero-waste food storage.

-In Gujarat, solar-powered cold storage is proving to be a game-changer for perishable produce management.
-Clean-tech innovator Ecozen Solutions has deployed Ecofrost solar cold rooms across 35,000 farms, preserving an equivalent 35,000 tonnes of produce in 2024 alone.
-These units, which maintain temperatures between 4°C and 15°C, leverage both solar panels and thermal energy storage, functioning reliably even in areas with erratic electricity supply.
+In Gujarat, solar-powered cold storage is redefining how perishable produce is preserved.
+Ecozen Solutions, a leading clean-tech company, has deployed Ecofrost solar cold rooms across 35,000 farms, saving over 35,000 tonnes of produce from spoilage in 2024 alone.
+These units—operating at just ₹1.5 per kg for pre-cooling—utilize solar panels and thermal energy storage to maintain optimal temperatures (4–15°C), even in rural areas with erratic power supply.

 Leave a Comment